maxatome/go-testdeep/README.md

       },
       "Newly created record")

-    // Or using CmpDeeply method, it's a matter of taste t.CmpDeeply(record,
+    // Or using Cmp method, it's a matter of taste t.Cmp(record,
       td.Struct(
         Record{
           Name: "Bob",